Eshuwu/selenium-automated-facebook-scraper/README.md

 2.Since Google is a pro for detecting automation , to avoid captcha verification it seraches through bing

-3.Addition of random sleep time for a better looking human-like interaction(such as appealing like a human is typing in the search bar), to avoid in any interference
+3.Addition of random sleep time for a better disguise of human-like interaction(such as appealing like a human showing as if it is typing in the search bar), to avoid any interference

 4.It detects any facebook's login popup and closes it so you dont have to login